 - Juice from 1/4 lemon

 - Mix the plain yogurt with the lemon juice and rub over the affected areas.

 - Leave it to work for 30 minutes, then rinse well with soap and water.
 Then, dry the area thoroughly with a clean towel.

 While it has been shown that the properties present in garlic’s natural compounds have no effect whatsoever when applied to the skin (except under certain laboratory conditions) there are some who choose to use freshly crushed garlic in home remedies for treating fungal nail infections.

 - 5 cloves garlic

-- Crush the garlic cloves with a mortar and pestle and mix into a paste with a bit of olive oil.
+- Crush the garlic cloves with a mortar and pestle and mix into a paste with the olive oil.

-- Apply to the fungus and allow to set for 5 minutes.
+- Apply to the fungus and leave it to work for at least 5 minutes.

 - 1 Tbsp. sea salt (10 grams)

-- Dissolve the sea salt in a glass of water and apply the liquid three times a day.
+- Dissolve the sea salt into a glass of water and use it to wash the affected area.

 To treat a fungal infection (or any other type of infection) properly, the best thing to do is see your doctor, and follow their instructions carefully.
 If you want to try these home remedies, you can ask your doctor about them first, just to be on the safe side.

 Patients who are immuno-depressed, suffering from diabetes or atopic dermatitis, should avoid these home remedies and simply follow the advice of their doctor.